- How It Works

 Professional Training is included with the installation of a new Dog Guard system fence.

 A full evaluation of your pet will be made and a plan of action will be explained so that you feel comfortable with the training program.
 Any behavior issues from nervousness to stubbornness will be addressed and a full explanation will be provided to correct any behavioral issues.
 We have a 100% money back guarantee that we can contain your dog to the Dog Guard Out of Sight Fencing system.
 If we cannot contain your dog within the first 90 days we will make a 100% refund of the full purchase price.
 You must allow us to work with your dog.

 Your dog does not think like a human thinks.
 Dogs live in the moment.
 Second by second by second.
 They begin to associate by repetition.
-Timing plays a key part in this process.
+Timing, Motivation and Consistency plays a key part in this process.
 I believe that dogs need constant feedback to keep them on track until good behaviors are developed or poor behaviors are eliminated.
 Behaviors refer to anything you want or do not want.
 For example, sit, stay, heel, down, and over are some positive behaviors you may want.
 Barking, jumping, and chewing are some behaviors you may not want.
-To distinguish between the good and bad behaviors, we suggest markers which I have given a name.
+To distinguish between the good and bad behaviors, we suggest markers which will be given a name.
 The purpose of markers is to establish in your dog's mind the difference between right and wrong.
 Our training program gives meaning to the markers.
 Once this is established, your dog will begin behavior training.
 I will teach you how to establish the Markers during our training.